nwafdes/AD-Powershell/README.md

 ## Workstations Configuration

-Make sure there is a connectivity between Your computers and the DC
+Make sure there is connectivity between Your computers and the DC

+1. Edit this IP address and use the DC IP `Set-DnsClientServerAddress -InterfaceIndex $inet_index -ServerAddresses "192.168.77.14"`
-1. Run `Computer1-configuration` on Computer 1
+2. Run `Computer1-configuration` on Computer 1
-2. Run `Computer2-configuration` on computer 2
+3. Run `Computer2-configuration` on computer 2